SUSAN TREGONING PHOTOGRAPHY

 The striking Zia-influenced Sun 'n Sand Motel neon sign is considered one of the great New Mexico Route 66 neon signs!
 Restored during the 2003 New Mexico Route 66 Neon Sign Restoration Project, the blocks that spell out "Motel" were returned to their original blue color.
 I love how the blocks create an arrow pointing toward the motel.

-The motel was built in the mid to late 1950s and had 40 guest rooms and a restaurant.
+The motel, which had 40 guest rooms and a restaurant, was built in the mid-to late 1950s.
 It was remodeled in 1998 but closed again around 2012.
-Moriarty

 Starting at Moriarty's I-40 Exit 197, there are 57 miles of uninterrupted Route 66 straight through to the west side of Albuquerque.